When we arrive, we’ll need to see each passenger and verify documents, before we can check-in bags on your behalf.

-Some airlines (such as easyJet) currently allow passengers on the same booking to ‘pool’ together their baggage allowances.
+Some airlines (such as easyJet and SWISS) currently allow passengers on the same booking to ‘pool’ together their baggage allowances.
 For example, if a family of four each had an allowance of one bag, easyJet would allow the party’s four bag allowance to be ‘pooled’ against one lead passenger.
 In that case, we would only need to see the lead passenger at collection, and check-in all four bags against their name.

 British Airways and Virgin Atlantic do not currently allow bag pooling, so all those checking-in bags must be present at collection to avoid excess baggage charges.